To request and receive medically appropriate treatment and services within the center’s capacity and mission.

 To request and receive information regarding your bill, including payments, insurance status, and charge explanation.
 To receive information regarding financial assistance and help in determining financial needs.

-To be informed that in accordance with House Bill 1306, Section 26, that Dr. William B. Kleinman, Dr. Thomas J. Fischer, Dr. James J. Creighton, Jr., Dr. Alexander D. Mih, Dr. Robert M. Baltera, Dr. Jeffrey A. Greenberg, Dr. F. Thomas D. Kaplan, Dr. Gregory A. Merrell and Dr. Kevin R. Knox are part-owners of the Surgery Center, the Hand Rehabilitation Center.
+To be informed that in accordance with House Bill 1306, Section 26, that Dr. William B. Kleinman, Dr. Thomas J. Fischer, Dr. Robert M. Baltera, Dr. Jeffrey A. Greenberg, Dr. F. Thomas D. Kaplan, Dr. Gregory A. Merrell, Dr. Kevin R. Knox, Dr. Nicholas E. Crosby, Dr. Kathryn M. Peck and Dr. Reed W. Hoyer are part-owners of the Surgery Center, the Hand Rehabilitation Center.

 To be informed that these centers are appropriate settings for providing the medical care and services for which you may be referred.
 Nevertheless, the selection of a specific health care provider always rests with the patient, and you may choose to be referred to an alternate setting if you so desire.

-To have all patients’s rights apply to the person who may have legal responsibility to make decisions regarding your care.
+To have all patient’s rights apply to the person who may have legal responsibility to make decisions regarding your care.

 To provide all required personal and family health information.